tinymce/tinymce-docs/enterprise/server/troubleshoot.md

 ![Using browser tools to investigate services issues]({{ site.baseurl }}/images/spell-checking-browser-tools.png)

-> The value of the origin header sent by the must match the origin specified in the application.conf server configuration.
-If it does not match, you must make the server configuration match the browser
+> **Note:** The value of the Origin header sent by the must match the origin specified in the `application.conf` server configuration.
+If it does not match, you must make the server configuration match the browser.

 ## Windows Server specific issues

-Sometimes the 'Origin' header is never sent to the services, which results in the editor and services not working as intended.
-Follow step 6 from above and determine what the 'Origin' is - if you do not see an 'Origin' header at all, please do the following:
+Sometimes the Origin header is never sent to the services, which results in the editor and services not working as intended.
+Refer to step 6 of [Using browser tooling to investigate services issues]({{ site.baseurl }}/enterprise/server/troubleshoot/#usingbrowsertoolingtoinvestigateservicesissues) and determine what the origin is - if you do not see an Origin header at all, please do the following:

-1. Try accessing the editor web page using your machine's fully qualified domain name (FQDN) rather than 'localhost'; and keep the network tools open so you can see if the 'Origin' header is sent back to the services.
+1. Try accessing the editor web page using your machine's fully qualified domain name (FQDN) and keep the network tools open so you can see if the Origin header is sent back to the services.
+For example, if you have been testing on port 8080 on your local machine and the editor is instantiated on a page with path `tinymce/index.html`, navigate to `http://myserver.example.com:8080/tinymce/index.html` rather than `http://localhost:8080/tinymce/index.html`.
-	So open a browser window and try (replace the path to match your setup): `http://myhost:myport/tinymce/index.html`
-2. If you now see an 'Origin' header being sent across, please alter your application.conf and replace all instances of 'localhost' with the domain name of your machine
+2. If you now see an Origin header being sent across, alter your `application.conf` and replace all instances of 'localhost' with the domain name of your machine.
-3. Restart the Tomcat / Jetty service
+3. Restart the Tomcat / Jetty service.
-4. Reload the browser page and all should work well
+4. Reload the browser page and all should work well.

-If you are still experiencing problems, please contact [Ephox Support](http://support.ephox.com).

-## General troubleshooting advice

-### Step 1

-Verify that the `spellchecker_rpc_url` value is correct in your TinyMCE client JavaScript configuration.

-### Step 2

-Ensure that your firewall has the appropriate ports and rules configured correctly.
-Be sure that the server the service is running on is accessible from the browser via the port specified in the server configuration

-### Step 3

-Check the logs of the appropriate Java server for information.
-When making changes to the configuration you will need to restart the application server each time a change is made for that change to take effect.
-Refresh your browser window and then try the service again.

 ## Out of memory errors